International Studies Learning Outcomes

 An approved seminar:

-- An approved seminar.
+- An approved seminar in the Departments of Economics, History or Political Science.
 A list of approved seminars is provided on the International Studies web site.

 The Senior Project is a joint effort involving the Departments of Economics, History, Modern and Classical Languages, and Political Science.